Markionium/dhis2-history/dhis2-live-installer/INSTALLER-README.txt

 There are two installers here.
 The first and most up to date is the BitRock installer.
-Along with the build script included with this package, it will build a Windows exectutable.
+Along with the build script included with this package, it will build a Windows executable.
 The second installer is based on IZPack and may be more appropriate for those that need a relatively simply build process, without having Maven installed.
-It is reccomended to use the BitRock installer, but I have included both here.
+It is recommended to use the BitRock installer, but I have included both here.

 BitRock installer notes

 You should be able to execute the build script from essentially anywhere on your system.
-It is critical that you set all of the enviornment variables to the correct paths in your system.
+It is critical that you set all of the environment variables to the correct paths in your system.
-Modify the enviornment variables in the build.sh script to suit your needs.
+Modify the environment variables in the build.sh script to suit your needs.

 There are several variables that you will need to set.
 Here are some examples, modify them in the script to suit your local system.

-1) This varible should point to your local copy of the JDK.
+1) This variable should point to your local copy of the JDK.
  JAVA_HOME=/usr/local/java/jdk1.6.0_10/
 2) Be sure that maven is accessible in your path.
  PATH=$PATH:/home/wheel/apache-maven-2.2.1/bin/